anonymsubicml24/anonymsubicml24/README.md

-# Anonymous submission
+# DIRAC ICML 24

-We will provide a GitHub page accompanying our paper.
+Here we will provide the source code and supplemenrary material for DIRAC: Diffusion-Based Representation Learning for Modality-Agnostic Compositionality